UNDERSTANDING THE RULES OF FLAG FOOTBALLOctober 4, 2013

 All possession changes except for interceptions will start from the 5yard line.
 At the half way point in the game, the teams must switch sides.
 Possession of the ball is given to the team that started on defense during the first half of the game.

 For more information about how the rules of flag football work, visit the NFL’s website.
-And to play a game of flag football in New York City, visit Aviator Sports and Events Center.
+Play a game of flag football in New York City, visit Aviator Sports and Events Center.
 As of today, October 4, 2013, we are closed due to the National Government Shutdown, but continue to check our website for updates.
-If you have any questions about our sports facility, please call us at718-758-7500.
+If you have any questions about our sports facility, please call us at 718-758-7500.